yufei-pan/multiCMD/README.md

 		max_threads: The maximum number of threads to use
 		quiet: Whether to suppress output
 		dry_run: Whether to simulate running the commands
-		with_stdErr: Whether to return the standard error output
+		with_stdErr: Whether to append the standard error output to the standard output
 		return_code_only: Whether to return only the return code
 		return_object: Whether to return the Task object